 I finished writing the initial implementation of the Courier server in 1999.
 After the first few public releases, many people quickly discovered this fast, small, IMAP server, which simply defied the notion that it was not possible to have an efficient IMAP server based on maildirs.

-People stopped pestering Crispin about adding maildir support to the UW-IMAP server, because a viable, working alternative was now available.
-Suddenly, Crispin was no longer able to get his jollies by badmouthing maildirs (and taking indirect swipes at Qmail and Bernstein).
-That, obviously, didn't sit well.
+People stopped asking Crispin about adding maildir support to the UW-IMAP server, because a viable, working alternative was now available.
+Opportunities for Crispin to badmouth maildirs (and taking indirect swipes at Qmail and Bernstein) became fewer and fewer.

 Publicly, he went on the offensive, claiming that there was something improper, or non-compliant, about the IMAP implementation in Courier (but, like always, short on details).
 An ominous warning came out: “beware of Courier-IMAP” (original link).
 That public service announcement was justified because he, Mark Crispin, had a higher calling in life: “I have an obligation to report non-compliant servers and defiant vendors who refuse to implement the specification.” (original link)